 But if the purpose of your site is to showcase your agency's design smarts and originality, then often you'll want to do things a little differently.

-In this post we've brought together 10 of the best new and redesigned agency websites of the year so far.
-All show how it's possible to infuse your website with a sense of personality and individuality that shows what your agency is all about.
+In this post we've brought together 10 of our favourite agency websites.
+All show how it's possible to infuse your site with a sense of personality and individuality that shows what your agency is all about.

-Whenever superhip New York design studio Sagmeister & Walsh release something for public consumption, it never fails to make a splash, whether it's their superlative work for big brands or their trademark nude pictures of team members.
+Whenever superhip New York design studio Sagmeister & Walsh releases something for public consumption, it never fails to make a splash, whether that be its superlative work for big brands or its trademark nude pictures of team members.

-This 2016 redesign of the agency's website continues in that tradition, featuring two angles of live feed video from the studio, one from inside its pet snake's enclosure (yes, really).
+The agency's website continues in that tradition, featuring three angles of live feed video from the studio, including one from inside its pet snake's enclosure (yes, really).

-These webcam scenes form part of the navigation of the site, with the main destinations superimposed on the window and desk of each view.
+These webcam scenes form part of the navigation of the site, with the main destinations superimposed over each view.
 The case studies, such as the agency's work for Appy Fizz, make delightful use of subtle effects and animations to really engage the visitor.
-And yes, there's more nudity for those who like that sort of thing (NSFW).

-A global digital agency headquartered in London and New York, Stink Digital has some huge clients including Google, Spotify, Twitter, Ray-Ban and Nike, and consequently a lot of great work to show off.
-This it does masterfully on this site, which received a bright, clean and fresh-feeling redesign in May.
+A global creative agency comprised of Stink Films and Stink Studios, Stink has some huge clients including Google, Spotify, Twitter, Ray-Ban and Nike, and consequently a lot of great work to show off.
+This it does masterfully on this site.

 Huge, bold imagery and video dominate the case studies and make full use of the screen.
-But it's the little touches and attention to detail that really float our boat, such as being able to filter projects by subject and discipline, and the amusing little triptychs that pop up when you mouse-over each city in the 'Contact us' section at the bottom.
+But it's the little touches and attention to detail that really float our boat, such as being able to filter projects by subject and discipline, and the written-out times that appear when you mouseover the location of each office in the website footer.

-A strategic design and development studio based in Amsterdam, Bolden make intriguing use of typography on their wonderful new site.
+A strategic design and development studio based in Amsterdam, Bolden makes intriguing use of typography on its wonderful new site.
 From the opening spread shown above (click on the red and blue shapes to reveal each slogan) to the big and beautiful type of the menus, the confident use of lettering throughout this site compels you to delve further.

-In a world of cookie cutter sites, it's great to see something original in digital, and that's just what LA-based brand development agency Haus have brought us with their new site.
+In a world of cookie cutter sites, it's great to see something original in digital, and that's just what LA-based brand development agency Haus has brought us with its site.
 The structure may be clean and simple, but everything is presented in such an energetic and inventive fashion it never stops being visually stimulating and engaging.
 And if you thought the idea of showcasing your work in a carousel was outdated, just check out what Haus has done with it here.

 05. Studio Rotate